 When we think of foods synonymous with detoxification, images of leafy greens and chlorella usually come to mind.
 We don’t usually think of root vegetables, but maybe we should!
-As it turns out, roots and tubers are treasure troves of good health and can be used this time of year for your cool-weather detoxification routine.
+As it turns out, roots and tubers are treasure troves of health benefits and can be used this time of year in your cool-weather detoxification routine.

 What Makes Roots and Tubers Unique?